hellg1/JB_Internship/Readme.md

 ![](figures/6.png)

-Now you need to choose to the which database you want to create a query and choose it's scenario.
+Now you need to choose to the which database you want to create a query and choose its scenario.
 In the dropdown, choose your database.

 ![](figures/7.png)

 Also you may choose a scenario.
 Since it's test data, let's focus on the default called **"Random walk"**.
-If you want, later you can train yorself creating panels with different scenarios.
+If you want, later you can train yourself creating panels with different scenarios.

 Scenario is chosen.
-Now we need to choose to visualization.
+Now we need to choose the visualization.
 On the left side of the screen there is a sidebar.
 Click on the second from the top icon and you will get to the visualization menu: